Dick Vermeil: Early coaching career (1959–1973)

 Vermeil began his football coaching career as assistant coach for Del Mar High School in San Jose in 1959.
 Then from 1960 to 1962, he was head coach at Hillsdale High School in San Mateo.
 Moving up to the junior college level, he was defensive backfield coach at the College of San Mateo in 1963.

 In his first head coaching position, Vermeil returned to Napa Junior College in 1964, leading the Chiefs to a 7–2 record, best in the school history.
 While at Napa JC his younger brother Al played for him.
 From 1965 to 1968, Vermeil was an assistant coach at Stanford under John Ralston.

 Vermeil shares the distinction of being hired as one of the NFL's first special teams coaches with Hall of Fame Coach Marv Levy.
-Vermeil was hired by George Allen's Los Angeles Rams in 1969 the same year Levy was hired by Jerry Williams, then Head Coach of the Philadelphia Eagles.
-Except for 1970, when Vermeil was an assistant coach with UCLA, he would remain with the Rams until 1974 when he was named as head coach by UCLA.
+Vermeil was hired by George Allen's Los Angeles Rams in 1969 the same year Levy was hired by Jerry Williams, then head coach of the Philadelphia Eagles.
+Except for 1970, when Vermeil was an assistant coach with UCLA, he remained with the Rams until 1974 when he was named as head coach by UCLA.